 Objectives of the Raglan Naturally Community Trust:

-- To oversee and support the implementation of the aspirations and projects documented in the Raglan Naturally Community Plan.
+a) To oversee and support the implementation of the aspirations and projects documented in the Raglan Naturally Community Plans.

-- To work in partnership with iwi and hapu, recognising the intent of Te Tiriti o Waitangi as the founding document of the partnership.
+b) To work in partnership with iwi and hapū, recognising the intent of Te Tiriti o Waitangi as the founding document of the partnership

-- To work collaboratively and strengthen partnerships with relevant organisations and statutory bodies.
+d) To work collaboratively and strengthen partnerships with relevant organisations and statutory bodies

-- To seek funding, policies and resources which promote and support Raglan Naturally to deliver its aspirations and projects.
+h) To seek funding, policies and resources which promote and support Raglan Naturally, to enable the community to deliver its aspirations and projects.

-- To periodically review and refresh the plan and to evaluate the achievements of Raglan Naturally.
+j) To periodically review and refresh the current plan and to evaluate the achievements of Raglan Naturally.

 The Board of Trustees (as set out in the Trust Deed)